lostfields/vscode-nodejs-repl/README.md

-# nodejs-repl README

-This is the README for your extension "nodejs-repl".
-After writing up a brief description, we recommend including the following sections.

-## Features
+# Node.js Interactive window (REPL)

 Node.js Interactive Window (REPL) for Visual Studio Code using Node.js command line right in your favorite IDE.
 Simply press CTRL + SHIFT + P and launch "Node.js Interactive window (REPL)".

+## Features

+Both "return" values and console.log is supported, just as in Node.js REPL since that is used behind the scenes.

 ![Screenshot of Node.js Interactive window (REPL)](./preview.gif)